Tanushri21/SQL_Training_Cost_ROI_/README.md

 **Key Breakdown:**
 • Here **Department Total Gap Score**, this quantifies the single largest skill deficiency for a specific team.It proves that gap is severe and localized to a specific team.
 • This concludes that training funds must be deployed to resolve the #1 ranked skill-gap.
-This action resolves the biggest local bottleneck first, maximizing immediate providivity gains.
+This action resolves the biggest local bottleneck first, maximizing immediate providivity gains🎯.

-Qno4.
-Flag the employee who pose the greatest productivity and replacement cost-risk due to multiple severe gap
+**Qno4.
+Flag the employee who pose the greatest productivity and replacement cost-risk due to multiple severe gap?**

 To Identify the employees who pose the greatest operational risk due to multiple severe skill gaps, I need to flag individuals who pose a high operational risk.
 This requires advance grouping and filtering usinng the having clause